sultangithub04/B5-Assignment-2/readme.md

-# PostgreSQL Basics – README

-This document provides a basic overview of key PostgreSQL concepts.
-Useful for beginners and students working with relational databases.

----

 ## 1. What is PostgreSQL?

 PostgreSQL is a relational database management system.
 It is open-source and one of the most widely used database systems.
 It supports Structured Query Language (SQL) and includes advanced features such as: